 Name: Demetrios G. Papademetriou

-Occupations: President of the Migration Policy Institute Europe in Brussels; President of Emeritus and a Distinguished Senior Fellow of the Migration Policy Institute in Washington.
+Occupation: President of the Migration Policy Institute Europe in Brussels; President of Emeritus and a Distinguished Senior Fellow of the Migration Policy Institute in Washington.

 Fields of Expertise: Migration and its various aspects; new collaborative approaches to migration, competitiveness, and human-capital development; immigration and immigrants assimilation policies